sendgrid/sendgrid-nodejs/packages/mail/README.md

 <a name="quick-start"></a>
 # Quick Start, Hello Email

-The following is the minimum needed code to send an simple email.
+The following is the minimum needed code to send a simple email.
 Use this example, and modify the `to` and `from` variables:

 For more complex use cases, please see [USE_CASES.md](https://github.com/sendgrid/sendgrid-nodejs/blob/master/packages/mail/USE_CASES.md).